husaltam/push_swap/README.md

 pa
 pa
 ```
-The make sure to hit Ctr + D for EOF signal to end the imput stream.
+Then make sure to hit `Ctrl + D` for EOF signal to end the input stream.

 If sorted correctly, it outputs:

 ```